 This is a tiny two-story cottage called the Fulton.
 It’s a 600 Sq.
 Ft. accessory dwelling unit (ADU) built by Wishbone Tiny Homes in Asheville, North Carolina.

 The home has a tiny footprint and tall stature!
-It’s two stories with two bedrooms, one and a half baths and three decks (including a second-story balcony).
+It’s two stories with two bedrooms, one and a half baths, and three decks (including a second-story balcony).
 If you go the ADU route (meaning you build the home on land with an existing primary structure), the website says “$200 – $350 per square foot covers everything from permitting to appliances.”
-Scroll through picture tour below and get in touch with Wishbone Tiny Homes if you have questions.
+Scroll through the picture tour below and get in touch with Wishbone Tiny Homes if you have questions.
 Enjoy!

 If you’re looking to downsize, but under-400 sq. ft. is just too little, consider the Shilling 768 sq. ft.
 ADU (accessory dwelling unit) by Wishbone Tiny Homes.